-Under the 1987 Option Plan, incentive stock options may only be granted to employees of the Company and its subsidiaries.
+Both "incentive stock options" and "nonqualified stock options" may be granted pursuant to the 1987 Option Plan.
+The Company intends that the "incentive stock options" granted under the 1987 Option Plan will qualify under Section 422A of the Internal Revenue Code.
+Incentive stock options may only be granted to employees of the Company and its subsidiaries.
 The market value of shares covered by incentive stock options (determined as of the date of grant) first exercisable under incentive stock options is limited to \$100,000 per calendar year.
 An optionee will not be deemed to receive taxable income upon grant or exercise of an incentive stock option.
 Any gain realized at the time of sale of shares acquired upon exercise of an incentive stock option will constitute long-term capital gain to the optionee if the optionee holds the stock for the longer of two years from the date the option was granted or one year after the option was exercised.
 If the optionee holds the stock for a shorter time, all gain upon disposition of the stock is ordinary income.
 No gain or loss will be recognized by the Company as a result of the grant or exercise of incentive stock options.
 In the case of nonqualified stock options, which may be granted to employees and non-employee directors, an optionee will be deemed to receive taxable income at ordinary income rates upon exercise of a nonqualified stock option in an amount equal to the difference between the exercise price and the fair market value of the common stock on the date of exercise.
 The amount of such taxable income will be a tax deductible expense to the Company.